 When I grew up in Sudbury, Ontario, the only people who had guns were the police, hunters, and folks who lived on the outskirts.
 They kept shotguns near their back doors to fend off marauding bears.
 My parents didn’t have any guns.
 After the war my father never owned a gun.

 “Guns kill people,” he said.
-He was an accountant and saw things in black and white terms.
+He was a miner and saw things in black and white terms.
 If it looks like a volcano, blows its top like a volcano, it’s a volcano.
 He knew since he was an explosives man a mile down, before he saw the light and started using his head instead of his hands.